rstrube/rstrube.github.io/docs/development/sql-server/sql-server-in-docker-container-on-linux.md

     FOR ATTACH;
     ```

-    Creating a new database using only an mdf file (assuming there is no accompanying ldf file):
+!!! example "Creating a new database using only an MDF file (i.e. there is no accompanying ldf file)"

     ```sql
     CREATE DATABASE MyProject